ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 `kafka_dae_control` to allow re-use of shared infrastructure (for example, UDP comms logic), but will be a separate runtime process.

+This process is less critical than `kafka_dae_control`, in the sense that an instrument should be able to _run_ and perform all routine DAE operations without this process available, albeit with reduced diagnostic visibility.

 ### Configuration

 The new process would be configured using a `config.toml` in a similar style to the existing `kafka_dae_control` config file.